AbdullahBogrek/foks/README.md

  - curr (current currency)
  - rand

-I will continue to improve the bot.
+:part_alternation_mark:  I will continue to improve the bot.
 I want to add more commands, games, spotify and youtube bots.
 This is just the beginning.